Aldeburgh branch line: Passenger train services

-In April 1860 there were 5 trains each way between Aldeburgh and Saxmundham.
+In April 1860, there were 5 trains each way between Aldeburgh and Saxmundham.

-In October 1921 there were 8 services each way, two of which were shown as mixed.
+In October 1921, there were 8 services each way, two of which were shown as mixed.

-In 1922 there were direct services to Aldeburgh from London Liverpool Street Station (journey time 3 hours 33 minutes).
+In 1922, there were direct services to Aldeburgh from London Liverpool Street Station (journey time 3 hours 33 minutes).
 These consisted of a carriage(s) dropped off the Lowestoft express services and operated between 1906 and 1939.

-In the Winter 1951/52 timetable there were six trains per day each way.
+In the Winter 1951/52 timetable, there were six trains per day each way.

-In the September 1964 timetable there were seven trains each way with three through trains to Ipswich one of which continued to Colchester (Mondays to Fridays only).
-In the opposite direction only one service originated at Ipswich.
+In the September 1964 timetable, there were seven trains each way with three through trains to Ipswich one of which continued to Colchester (Mondays to Fridays only).
+In the opposite direction, only one service originated at Ipswich.
 No Sunday services.

 The final 1965/66 timetable showed seven trains each way.

 The final passenger train was worked over the branch by British Rail Metro-Cammell diesel multiple units numbers 79066 and 79282.
 Driver Skeels from Ipswich engine shed was at the controls.
 The event was filmed.

 In September 2011, Suffolk County Council investigated the possibility of running train services between Saxmundham and Leiston Stations using a Parry People Mover light railcar.

-In connection with the construction of Sizewell C train operator DRS were in June 2012 considering passenger services to serve the power station.
-Whether this will mean the re-opening of Leiston station or a new station is unclear.
+In connection with the construction of Sizewell C power station, train operator DRS were in June 2012 considering passenger services to serve the power station.
+Whether this would mean the re-opening of Leiston station or a new station is currently unclear.